ayushrakesh/visinetra/README.markdown

 - **Monitoring**: Telegraf collects system metrics (CPU, memory, network) and SNMP data, sending them to InfluxDB Cloud for visualization in Grafana.
 - **Traffic Simulation**: Client1 generates HTTP traffic to Server1 to simulate network activity.
 - **Static Routing**: Uses a single subnet with static routing, avoiding the complexity of dynamic routing protocols.

-### Skills Demonstrated

-- **Ansible Automation**: Automating network services, firewall rules, and monitoring configurations.
-- **Network Administration**: Configuring IP addresses, firewall rules, and network services.
-- **Monitoring and Observability**: Using Telegraf, InfluxDB, and Grafana to monitor system and network metrics.
-- **Virtualized Networking**: Building a network in GNS3 with a tap0 interface for external connectivity.
-- **Linux System Administration**: Managing Linux hosts, services, and networking.

 ## Prerequisites